trilitech/tezos-developer-docs/docs/dApps/unity/quickstart.md

 ## Getting token balances

-To get the tokens that the connected account owns, call the `TezosManager.Instance.Tezos.API.GetTokensForOwner` method in a coroutine.
+To get the tokens that the connected account owns, call the [`API.GetTokensForOwner()`](../../reference/unity/API#gettokensforowner) method in a coroutine.
 This example prints information about the tokens that the account owns to the log:

 ```csharp